 When attending networking events, always wear a name tag and be sure you have professional business cards within reach.
 If a name tag doesn’t fit the occasion, display your brand on a polo or T-shirt instead.

 Just like you, local businesses need referrals, so look for ways to work together.
 Announce specials on your social media pages in exchange for some publicity in a local store.
-Gather and vet a list of
+Gather and vet a list of resources and service providers for homeowners, such as plumbers, electricians, daycares, health clubs, etc., and then talk with those professionals about building a mutually beneficial referral program.

 Door Knocking and Cold Calling